Mariners vs. Phillies Player Props Betting Odds

 Marsh Stats

-- Marsh has six doubles, four triples, four home runs, 11 walks and 13 RBI (25 total hits).
+- Brandon Marsh has six doubles, four triples, four home runs, 11 walks and 13 RBI (26 total hits).
 He's also stolen one base.

-- Marsh has hit safely in four straight games.
-In his last five games he is batting .308 with a triple, a home run, six walks and two RBI.
+- Marsh enters this matchup looking to extend his five-game hit streak.
+During his last five outings he is batting .333 with a triple, a home run, four walks and two RBI.

 Marsh Recent Games